Josseyo/BarWar-game/README.md

 * Click on the html-file to open the webpage in your browser

 ### Mention
+* Best of five and play again button was added as extras at. the end of project, therefore they are not shown in the wireframes.
-I started in one repository and continued in a new repository to write cleaner and neater commits to the code.
+* I started in one repository to play around and continued in a new repository to make cleaner and neater commits to the code.
 Link to the first repository https://github.com/Josseyo/PP2.git

 ## Tools